openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/HDDL.md

 ## Introducing the HDDL Plugin

-The OpenVINO Runtime HDDL plugin was developed for inference with neural networks on Intel&reg; Vision Accelerator Design with Intel&reg; Movidius&trade; VPUs.
+The OpenVINO Runtime HDDL plugin was developed for inference with neural networks on Intel® Vision Accelerator Design with Intel® Movidius™ VPUs.
 It is designed for use cases that require large throughput for deep learning inference, up to dozens of times more than the MYRIAD Plugin.

 ## Configuring the HDDL Plugin